madhavparmar11/Practice/README.md

 ## Introduction

-Whether you're a beginner looking to build confidence or an experienced developer wanting to sharpen your skills, this repository provides a variety of Python challenges that you can tackle daily.
+Whether you're a beginner looking to build confidence or an experienced developer wanting to sharpen your skills, this repository provides a variety of challenges that you can tackle daily.
 Each question is designed to encourage problem-solving and critical thinking.

 ## Getting Started